 Unsurprisingly, the secret for getting the best fuel economy out of the GTE is ensuring it is regularly charged.
 With no home charge point available, I used a household socket and it took approximately five hours to fully charge the 13kWh battery – an upgrade on the 9.9kWh battery featured on the old model.
 Use a wallbox and the charge time should reduce to around three-and-a-half hours.

-Over the next few weeks, I intend to compare both the fuel economy of a regularly charged car, run in electric mode where possible, and a more irregular charging pattern to see how it varies.
-Power costs from home charging will also be monitored.
+During the course of our test, I intend to compare both the fuel economy of a regularly charged car, run in electric mode where possible, and a more irregular charging pattern to see how it varies.